 Moncler has always considered its people as a strategic asset.
-Motivation, determination, and innovation are qualities that the Company supports and nurtures constantly.
-Developing this asset is a fundamental part of the Group's philosophy.
-Moreover, it is a clear objective for senior management that, led by Remo Ruffini, has built a cohesive, motivated, highly experienced team with a proven track record of delivering significant results.
+Motivation, determination and innovation are qualities that the Company has long supported and nurtures constantly.
+Helping people to grow and develop is a fundamental part of the Group's philosophy.
+Moreover, it is a clear objective for senior management, led by Remo Ruffini, who has built a cohesive, highly experienced and motivated team with a proven track record of delivering significant results.